くろまつけんびし = Kuromatsu Kenbishi

 ("These pairings cannot be argued.
 There are absolutes in this life, you know...").

 Sipping sake and sniffing aromas:

-Kenbishi is the kind of sake you drink when you want something that is aged well through cold storage, and balanced to perfection.
-Mild dryness and rice flavors are perfect.
+Kenbishi is the kind of sake you drink when you want something that is aged well through cold storage and balanced to perfection.
+Mild dryness is perfect.
 The real reason I chose this sake to post on is because of another essay I wrote here regarding a tasty love interest from Hyogo.
 I like sake from this prefecture because of the bolder gamier flavor profiles this region tends to produce.
 There was no way I could post something floral or light tasting.
 It simply wouldn't match my subject.

-The soul of Japan is defined through its sake, thick Japanese matures and mothers, natural hot spas, delicious cuisines, and shrines.
+The soul of Japan is defined through its sake, thick Japanese matures and, natural hot spas, delicious cuisines, and shrines.
 It is the garden parks, the fluttering national flag of Japan.
 It is Fujii-san.
 It is the Kookyo, Imperial Palace.
 It is Ise Shrine and Yasukuni.
 It is Tsukiji.
 The rolling snow powdered hills of Kami Furano and Mount Tokachidake.
 The kimono.
 The four distinctive seasons.
-Noh theater, and so much more.
+Noh theater, and so much more....